 Daily Words of God: The Three Stages of Work | Excerpt 18

-The work that Jehovah did in the Israelites established among humanity God’s earthly place of origin, His sacred place where He was present.
-He confined His work to the Israelite people.
-At first, He did not work outside of Israel; instead He chose a people He found suitable in order to restrict the scope of His work.
-Israel is the place where God created Adam and Eve, out of whose dust Jehovah made man; it is the base of His work on earth.
-The Israelites, who are the descendants of Noah and of Adam, were the foundation of Jehovah’s work on earth.
+The work that Jehovah did upon the Israelites established among humanity God’s earthly place of origin, which was also the sacred place where He was present.
+He confined His work to the people of Israel.
+At first, He did not work outside of Israel, but instead, He chose people He found suitable in order to restrict the scope of His work.
+Israel is the place where God created Adam and Eve, and out of the dust of that place Jehovah made man; this place became the base of His work on earth.
+The Israelites, who were the descendants of Noah and also the descendants of Adam, were the human foundation of Jehovah’s work on earth.